donjon

 Random Adventure Generator

-Specific Setting IITavern/Inn
+Specific Setting ITavern/Inn

 This is a classic fantasy setting, the residence of travelling heroes and the home of the tavern brawl.

-Master VillainCorruptor
+Master VillainSufferer

-Minor Villain IChief Assassin
+Minor Villain IIChief Assassin

 The Chief Assassin is the favorite killer of the Master Villain.
 The Assassin works mostly in the field, first killing witnesses who might prove harmful to his master, then zeroing in on the player-characters.
 He usually meets his end before the adventure's climax, but he may taken one of the heroes down with him.

-Monster EncounterAssassin Monster
+Monster EncounterReconaissance Monster

 ChaseAerial